fcap-protocol/docs/readme.md

     - Transport protocol
     - could be used as a middleware layer in lwiot

-* more research needed...
+- more research needed...

-In summary, there are library which abstract the radio from the user just sending arbitary byte arrays, however there isn't anything which deals with it after that.
+In summary, there are library which abstract the physical layer from the user just sending arbitrary byte arrays, however there isn't anything which deals with it after that.
 I.e. I might want to send a 'dictionary' of key-value pairs in a request-response pattern.
 The library should do that.

-### Our Solution
+### Proposed Solution

 * Primarily addressing the application layer for embedded devices. **Layer 7**